astechedu/WebDevOpsTutorial/linux.commands.md

  <a name="lamp_ubuntu"></a>
-## On Ubuntu:

-How to Install LAMP Apache, MySQL, PHP in Ubuntu 20.04:
+### 1. How to Install LAMP Apache, MySQL, PHP in Ubuntu 20.04:

 Step 1: Setup Initialization: